-Within the weekly Home Credit business of CCD, objective evidence of impairment is based on the payment performance of loans in the previous 12 weeks as this is considered to be the most appropriate indicator of credit quality in the short-term cash loans business.
-Loans are deemed to be impaired when the cumulative amount of two or more contractual weekly payments have been missed in the previous 12-week period since only at this point do the expected future cashflows from loans deteriorate significantly.
+In the weekly home credit business of CCD, receivables are deemed to be impaired when the cumulative amount of two or more contractual weekly payments have been missed in the previous 12 weeks, since only at this point do the expected future cash flows from loans deteriorate significantly.
 Loans with one missed weekly payment over the previous 12-week period are not deemed to be impaired.
 The amount of impairment loss is calculated on a portfolio basis by reference to arrears stages and is measured as the difference between the carrying value of the loans and the present value of estimated future cashflows discounted at the original effective interest rate.
-Subsequent cashflows are regularly compared to estimated cashflows to ensure that the estimates are sufficiently accurate for impairment provisioning purposes.

-Within the monthly Vanquis Bank credit card business, customer balances are deemed to be impaired as soon as customers miss one monthly contractual payment.
+Customer accounts in Vanquis Bank are deemed to be impaired when one contractual monthly payment has been missed.
 Impairment is calculated as the difference between the carrying value of receivables and the present value of estimated future cashflows discounted at the original effective interest rate.
-Estimated future cashflows are based on the historical performance of customer balances falling into different arrears stages and are regularly reassessed.